 Keeping Secured Debts and Property

 In a Chapter 13, you do not reaffirm secured debt.
 Instead, you reorganize the debt’s repayment.
-For most homes, your monthly payment is not affected by a Chapter 13.
+For most homes, your monthly payment is not affected.
 You continue to pay the regular monthly payment like nothing ever happened.
 For automobiles, the payment can be reduced to the value of the vehicle if you owned your vehicle for more than 2.5 years.

 For example, say you owe $15,000 on a vehicle worth $10,000.
 In Chapter 7, if you want to keep the vehicle, you will have to reaffirm or keep the entire $15,000 debt.
 In Chapter 13, you reorganize the debt to pay only $10,000 to keep the vehicle.
 Chapter 13 also almost always reduces high interest rates on vehicle loans.